-3.5.
+3.6.
 Author's warranty

-The submission of a paper is taken as an implicit guarantee that the work is original, that it is the author(s) own work, that all authors concur with and are aware of the submission, that proper credit is given to others, that the manuscript has not already been published (in any language), and that it is not being considered and will not be offered elsewhere while under consideration for an IUCr journal.
+The submission of a paper is taken as an implicit guarantee that the work is original, that it is the author(s) own work, that all authors concur with and are aware of the submission, that all workers involved in the study are listed as authors or given proper credit in the acknowledgements, that the manuscript has not already been published (in any language or medium), and that it is not being considered and will not be offered elsewhere while under consideration for an IUCr journal.
 For these reasons, the submission must be made over the signature of at least one author.

-3.6.
+3.7.
 Copyright